daxtens/finvis/index.md

 title: Web-based financial data visualisation
 ---

-Welcome to the Australian Greens Open Economy Project – beta release.
+Welcome to the [Australian Greens Open Economy Project][1] – beta release.
 This program offers a new way to explore government budgets and spending, and compare them with corporations and other financial entities at various scales and time periods.
 You can play around with the budget data we’ve loaded, or have a go at creating your own models to share.

+[1]: http://scott-ludlam.greensmps.org.au/campaigns/openeconomy "Australian Greens Open Economy Project"

 NAVIGATION
 ----------